 The bounds of freedom of expression

 Freedom of expression is not absolute.
 In Denmark it is thus a criminal offence to make statements that are defamatory or an invasion of privacy, and it is illegal to disclose or use confidential information.
-This falls under the provisions of the Danish Penal Code, the Danish Public Administration Act and section 19 of the Danish Marketing Practices Act, and the employee may by agreement (e.g. in the employment contract) be subject to specific confidentiality obligations.
+This falls under the provisions of the Danish Penal Code, the Danish Public Administration Act and the Danish Trade Secrets Act, and the employee may by agreement (e.g. in the employment contract) be subject to specific confidentiality obligations.

 For further details, please refer to

 - Vejledning om offentligt ansattes ytringsfrihed(Danish Ministry of Justice, 2016) about guidelines on the freedom of expression of public employees

 - Committee Report 1553/2015 from the Committee on Public Employees’ Freedom of Expression and Whistleblower Schemes

 - Vejledning om offentligt ansattes ytringsfrihed (Danish Ministry of Justice, 2006) about guidelines on the freedom of expression of public employees.